Virus surge fears, UK leader's quarantine, mar 'Freedom Day'

 One of the people attending The Piano Works party, Mark Troy, called the return of nightclubs “a most joyous occasion.”

-But while entertainment businesses and ravers are jubilant, many others are deeply worried about the British government’s decision to scrap restrictions at a time when COVID-19 cases are on a rapid upswing due to the highly infectious delta variant first identified in India.
-Cases topped 50,000 per day last week for the first time since January, although virus deaths remain comparatively low so far.
+But while entertainment businesses and ravers are jubilant, many others are deeply worried about scrapping restrictions at a time when COVID-19 cases are on a rapid upswing because of the highly infectious delta variant first identified in India.
+Cases topped 50,000 per day last week for the first time since January.
+Deaths remain far lower than in the winter thanks to vaccines, but have risen from less than 10 a day in June to about 40 a day in the past week.

 Prime Minister Boris Johnson, who has dialed down talk of freedom in recent weeks, urged the public to exercise “prudence and respect for other people and the risks that the disease continues to present.”